-Thus, approximation (\ref{t1}) is more complex, than the approximation based on formula (\ref{4006}) even if we take identical numbers $q$ in these approximations.
-As we noted above the number $q$ in (\ref{t1}) must be equal to the number $q$ from formula (\ref{555}), so it is much larger than the number $q$ from the approximation based on formula (\ref{4006}).
-In result we have obvious advantage of Legendre polynomials in computational costs in the considered case.
-As we mentioned above, if we will not introduce of random variables $\xi_q^{(i)}$ and $\mu_q^{(i)},$ then the number $q$ in (\ref{t1}) can be chosen smaller, but the mean-square error of approximation of the stochastic integral $I_{(00)T,t}^{(i_1 i_2)}$ will be three times larger (see (\ref{801})).
-Moreover in this case the stochastic integrals $I_{(1)T,t}^{(i_1)}$, $I_{(2)T,t}^{(i_1)}$ (with Gaussian distribution) will be approximated worse.
+Thus, the approximation (\ref{t1}) is more complex than the approximation based on the formula (\ref{4006}) even if we take identical numbers $q$ in these approximations.
+As we noted above, the number $q$ in (\ref{t1}) must be equal to the number $q$ from the formula (\ref{555}), so it is much larger than the number $q$ from the approximation based on the formula (\ref{4006}).
+As s result, we have an obvious advantage of the Legendre polynomials in computational costs in the considered case.
+As we mentioned above, if we will not use the random variables $\xi_q^{(i)}$ and $\mu_q^{(i)},$ then the number $q$ in (\ref{t1}) can be chosen smaller, but the mean-square error of approximation of the stochastic integral $I_{(00)T,t}^{(i_1 i_2)}$ will be three times larger (see (\ref{801})).
+Moreover, in this case the stochastic integrals $I_{(1)T,t}^{(i_1)}$, $I_{(2)T,t}^{(i_1)}$ (with Gaussian distribution) will be approximated worse.
 In this situation we can again talk about the advantage of Ledendre polynomials.

-Summing up the results of this section we can come to the following conclusions.
+Summing up the results of this section, we obtain to the following conclusions.

-(I) We can talk about approximately equal computational costs for formulas (\ref{555}) and (\ref{401}).
-This means that computational costs for realizing of Milstein scheme (explicit one-step strong numerical method of the order of accuracy 1.0 for Ito SDEs) for the case of Legendre polynomials and for the case of trigonometric functions are approximately the same.
+(I) We can talk about the approximately equal computational costs for the formulas (\ref{555}) and (\ref{401}).
+This means that computational costs for the implementation of Milstein scheme (explicit one-step strong numerical method with the order of accuracy 1.0 for Ito SDEs) for the case of Legendre polynomials and for the case of trigonometric functions are approximately the same.

-(II) If we will not introduce of random variables $\xi_q^{(i)}$ (see (\ref{555})), then the mean-square error of approximation of the stochastic integral $I_{(00)T,t}^{(i_1 i_2)}$ will be three times larger (see (\ref{801})).
-In this situation we can talk about the advantage of Ledendre polynomials within the frames of Milstein scheme.
-Moreover in this case the stochastic integrals $I_{(1)T,t}^{(i_1)}$, $I_{(2)T,t}^{(i_1)}$ (with Gaussian distribution) will be approximated worse.
+(II) If we will not use the random variables $\xi_q^{(i)}$ (see (\ref{555})), then the mean-square error of approximation of the stochastic integral $I_{(00)T,t}^{(i_1 i_2)}$ will be three times larger (see (\ref{801})).
+In this situation we can talk about the advantage of Ledendre polynomials within the frames of the Milstein scheme for Ito SDEs.
+Moreover, in this case the stochastic integrals $I_{(1)T,t}^{(i_1)}$, $I_{(2)T,t}^{(i_1)}$ (with Gaussian distribution) will be approximated worse.